deepanshs/mrsimulator/docs/user_guide/method/method.rst

         1 & 0 \\
         -8/25 & 17/25
         \end{array}
-        \right]
+        \right],

-    the product of the two affine transformations is
+    and the product of the two affine transformations is

     .. math::
         {\cal A}_T = {\cal A}_1 {\cal A}_2